newtheatre/history-project/_shows/20_21/freshers_fringe.md

 - note: (Cecilia and Jesse's Group)
   name: Victoria Inzari
 - note: (Cecilia and Jesse's Group)

+crew_incomplete: true
+crew_note: "It looks like we're missing some of the technical and stage crew."

 crew:
 - role: Executive Producer